 After the age of 30, our bodies harvest the calcium from our skeleton for use in the body, and if we don’t replenish the calcium in our blood through our diet, our bones fill the deficit and become brittle as a result.

-Vegetables rich in calcium like kale and brocolli may protect bones, but many vegans don’t meet their calcium requirements and there is a 30% increased risk of fracture among vegans when compared to vegetarians and omnivores.
-Plant-based calcium is also harder to absorb and therefore supplements or plenty of fortified foods is recommended.
+Vegetables rich in calcium like kale and broccoli may protect bones, but many vegans don’t meet their calcium requirements and there is a 30% increased risk of fracture among vegans when compared to vegetarians and omnivores.
+Plant-based calcium is also harder to absorb and therefore supplements or plenty of fortified foods are recommended.

 When contemplating the years ahead on a vegan diet, balance is key.
 Well-balanced vegan diets may have major health benefits.
 Many of those benefits can be offset by deficiencies if the diet isn’t managed carefully, but supermarkets and food outlets are making it easier than ever to enjoy a varied and exciting vegan diet and our appetite for meat overall is declining.
 With the right preparation, a vegan diet can be good for human health.